-The fees will be in place for two years (2020–2021).
-The ACCME may change the fees after that time.
-If your organization was newly accredited, the ACCME used data from the most current year to determine your tier; the ACCME may change the 2021 fee for those organizations based on 2019 data reported in PARS.
+The fees below reflect the fees for 2022 accreditation.
+The ACCME updates fees periodically.
+If your organization was newly accredited, the ACCME used data from the most current year to determine your tier; the ACCME may change the 2022 fee for those organizations based on 2019 data reported in PARS.

 The WSMA annual fee is a combination of the WSMA’s flat fee plus the ACCME’s tiered fee.
 The WSMA will continue to charge a flat annual fee to providers.
 Looking ahead, we anticipate that the WSMA’s flat fee will increase by a rate of 3% each year starting in 2022.

 WSMA Flat Fee + ACCME Tiered Fee = Total Fee Charged to Accredited Providers

 There are additional fees for other items such as progress reports, extensions, and late fees.
 Please see the table “2022 WSMA Associated CME Fees” for details.

 Please contact Kendra Peterson at firstname.lastname@example.org or call 206.956.3638 if you have any questions.

 Out of State Providers Fee Structure for 2022

 County/Medical Society Fee Structure for 2022